- Economic Justice

 Top 10 Poorest States in the U.S.

-According to the U.S. Census Bureau, national poverty rate was 12.3 percent or 39.7 million Americans in 2017.
-These states have the highest percentages of poverty in the country: Louisiana, Mississippi, New Mexico, West Virginia, Alabama, Arkansas, Kentucky, South Carolina, Arizona, and Georgia.
+According to the U.S. Census Bureau, the national poverty rate was 10.5% or 34 million Americans in 2019.
+These states and territories have the highest percentages of poverty in the country: Puerto Rico, Mississippi, Louisiana, Kentucky, Arkansas, West Virginia, Alabama, Oklahoma, Tennessee, and South Carolina.

 As a Quaker organization, FCNL seeks to eliminate poverty at home and abroad through economic policies that expand opportunities for all people.